Anylsite/anyl-wallet/CONTRIBUTING.md

 All pull requests require the code to be reviewed and approved by other person on the team.

-## Red flags

-### Compiler warnings
-The CI compiler has all warnings enabled and will fail if there is one.
-Do not silence the warnings with `#pragma` or similar.
-If you feel there's a reason to supress the warning, please discuss the issue with project maintainer.
-(Also see: JPL-LOC1.2)

-### Dynamic memory allocation
-As we are targeting embedded platforms, there shall be no dynamic memory allocation after the task is initialized.
-(Also see: JPL-LOC2.5)

-### No asserts in your code
-Use static and dynamic asserts as a sanity checks.
-It's always better to fail early.
-(Also see: JPL-LOC3.16)

-### Changes to the build subsystem
-Please do not change the build/CI configuration without discussing the issue with the team.
-This also applies to any requirements or additional libraries.

 ## Any contributions you make will be under the Apache-2.0 Software License
 In short, when you submit code changes, your submissions are understood to be under the same [Apache-2.0 License](https://choosealicense.com/licenses/apache-2.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.